-- Marine: International Maritime Organization (IMO), International Association for Marine Aids to Navigation (IALA), SOLAS Convention
+- Marine recommendations: International Maritime Organization (IMO), International Association for Marine Aids to Navigation (IALA), SOLAS Convention

-- River: code for navigation on inland waterways (examples: CEVNI or CEMAC)
+- River recommendations: codes for navigation on inland waterways (examples: CEVNI or CEMAC)

 In the early 1990s, GISMAN was acknowledged as a pioneering designer and manufacturer of modular plastic navigational buoys (with rotational moulding polyethylene float).

-- GISMAN generates more than 80% of its turnover on international markets.
+- 2001: GISMAN joined OCEA group, French leader in aluminium shipbuilding with today more than 400 employees, 6 production sites, and 95% of its turnover on international markets.